akc42/server-utils/README.md

 `logger` provides a logging service for the app.
 It is controlled by three environment variables LOG_NONE prevents it from logging anything.
 This is designed to be used during testing of the server side of the app so that nothing is logged.
 LOG_NO_DATE omits the date and time from the logged output.
 This is generally used when another logger (e.g PM2 log output) is also adding date/time.
-Finally LOG_NO_ENCODE is used to say don't try and anonomise client ip addresses (see below).  `logger` is called so `logger([clientip,] level, ...messages);`.
+Finally LOG_HIDDEN_IP is used to say  to try and anonomise client ip addresses (see below).  `logger` is called so `logger([clientip,] level, ...messages);`.

 `Responder` is a class to provide the ability to stream JSON responses to a node js http request.
 It is instanciated with `new Responder(response);` and the resultant object has three methods;